wlonk/arcadia/arcadia.md

 ### A spell to transmute one material to another

+Components:

+  * (Al)chemical equipment
+  * Powerful acids or bases
+  * A sanctum inscribed with mystical sigils and patterns
+  * A smith's forge heated with mountain ash
+  * A lone assistant

+Costs:

+  * The traces of the transformation are etched onto your skin.
+  * The transformation is unstable.
+  * The transformation breaks something valuable to you.
+What is it?
+  * TODO

+To undo this spell, soak the transmuted material in a solution of lye; before it dissolves, it will revert to its true form.

 ### A spell to bring the dead back to a semblance of life

 Components: